What Is the Reynolds Number?

 V is the characteristic velocity

-D is the characteristic length (often pipe diameter)
+D is the characteristic length

 μ is the dynamic viscosity

 For example, in laminar pipe flow, viscous forces govern the velocity distribution.
-This behavior is described mathematically by the Law of Poiseuille and Laminar Pipe Flow.
+This behavior is described mathematically by The Law of Poiseuille and Laminar Pipe Flow.

 Choosing the Correct Characteristic Length